 Net assets with donor restrictions - Resources accumulated through donations or grants for specific operating or capital purposes.
 Such resources will become unrestricted when the requirements of the donor or grantee have been satisfied through expenditure for the specified purpose or program or by the passage of time.
 This category includes those funds which allow the Foundation to adhere to its current spending policy.
 Net assets with donor restrictions also include assets which are intended to be held in perpetuity, and the related accumulated unspent appreciation and earnings on such funds.
-Investment income may be either a without donor restriction or with donor restriction resource when earned, determined according to the gift instruments.
+Investment income may be either an unrestricted or temporarily restricted resource when earned, determined according to the gift instruments.
+The Foundation utilizes a total return concept for payout as described in the investment policies and procedures.